nhsconnect/CareConnectAPI/pages/overview/overview_api_provide.md

 # How to provide an API #

-The following diagram explains the elements of APIs allowing a the development of APIs:
+The diagram below explains the parts involded in providing APIs.
+This implementation guide provides :
+- the starting point of providing APIs (in white);
+- descriptions and pointers of elements to getting working APIs within various infrastructures (in green); and
+- considerations when managing live API services (in yellow)

 {% include custom/provide_api.svg %}